software-students-spring2025/5-final-awesome/README.md

 ![CI](https://github.com/software-students-spring2025/5-final-awesome/actions/workflows/format.yml/badge.svg)
 ![CD](https://github.com/software-students-spring2025/5-final-awesome/actions/workflows/deploy.yml/badge.svg)

-# Final Project
+# Easy Anonymous Polls

-An exercise to put to practice software development teamwork, subsystem communication, containers, deployment, and CI/CD pipelines.
-See [instructions](./instructions.md) for details.
+This project allows users to create polls, which generates a poll code that can be used to vote on polls.
+Log in and sign up features are optional for users who wants to keep track of their polls.

 ## Team members